pythonanywhere/flask-tutorials/tutorial-1.md

 <img width="500" src="/static/images/flask-tutorial-databases-tab-empty.png">

-At the top, under "Connecting", you'll see the details you'll need to connect to the MySQL server associated with your account.
-Next is a list of MySQL databases, which, as you haven't created any, is of course empty.
-And at the bottom there's a space to enter a MySQL password.
-The password is needed to connect to the MySQL server so that other people can't connect to your one, and initially it's unset.
+The first thing you need to do to set up a MySQL database is specify the password you want to use when accessing it.
 Enter a new password here; make it something different to the one you use to log in to PythonAnywhere, because this database password will have to exist in your Python code (so that it can connect to your server), so it's more secure to use a different one.
-Make a note of the password you've chosen, and once you've entered it twice in the appropriate fields, click the "Set MySQL password" button.
-You'll come back to the "Databases" tab, but now some extra options will have appeared:
+Make a note of the password you've chosen, and once you've entered it twice in the appropriate fields, click the "Initialize MySQL" button.
+Wait for a few moments for your database to be set up, and you'll come back to the "Databases" tab, but now some extra options will have appeared:

 <img width="500" src="/static/images/flask-tutorial-databases-tab-after-set-password.png">

-So now we have a database called *yourusername*`$default`, and an option to create a database.
+At the top, under "Connecting", you'll see the details you'll need to connect to the MySQL server associated with your account.
+Next is a list of MySQL databases; one was created for you called *yourusername*`$default`, and there is also an option to create further databases.
 In general, it's good practice to have a separate database for each website you're working on to keep everything nicely separated.
 Go to the "Create database" section in the middle of the page, and create one, giving it the name "comments":

 <img width="500" src="/static/images/flask-tutorial-databases-tab-create-database.png">